Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 </p>
 <!-- markdownlint-enable MD033 -->

-Run the following command to query the nodes in the cluster
+Run the following command to query the nodes in the cluster:

 ```powershell
 Invoke-RestMethod -Uri $api/api/v1/nodes | ConvertTo-Json
 ```

-Run the following command to query the namespaces in the cluster
+Run the following command to query the namespaces in the cluster:

 ```powershell
 Invoke-RestMethod -Uri $api/api/v1/namespaces | ConvertTo-Json
 ```

-Run the following command to query the pods in the kube-system namespace
+Run the following command to query the pods in the kube-system namespace:

 ```powershell
 Invoke-RestMethod -Uri $api/api/v1/namespaces/kube-system/pods | ConvertTo-Json
 ```

-We can also create items using the api, to create a namespace add this following [file](../../exercises/lab2/namespace.json) to you current directory `exercises/lab2/namespace.json`.
+We can also create items using the api, to create a namespace add the file [file](../../exercises/lab2/namespace.json) to you current directory `exercises/lab2/namespace.json`.
 You can then create the namespace by running the following command:

 ```powershell
 Invoke-RestMethod -Uri $api/api/v1/namespaces -Method POST  -ContentType application/json -InFile ./exercises/lab2/namespace.json   | ConvertTo-Json